 Many of the scenarios canvassed were drawn from a submission to the inquiry by Apple, which has argued the bill is “dangerously ambiguous with respect to encryption and security”.

-The iPhone-maker’s written submission to the inquiry argued that the bill “could allow the government to order the makers of smart home speakers to install persistent eavesdropping capabilities into a person’s home, require a provider to monitor the health data of its customers for indications of drug use, or require the development of a tool that can unlock a particular user’s device regardless of whether such tool could be used to unlock every other user’s device as well,” Apple argued.
+The iPhone-maker’s written submission to the inquiry argued that the bill “could allow the government to order the makers of smart home speakers to install persistent eavesdropping capabilities into a person’s home, require a provider to monitor the health data of its customers for indications of drug use, or require the development of a tool that can unlock a particular user’s device regardless of whether such tool could be used to unlock every other user’s device as well.”

-Apple said that a government could potentially force a company to build a tool capable of bypassing the security of a particular device — and that although the government may believe that doing so would not create a “systemic risk” to security, Apple argued that “even if deployed only to one phone” such an application would “render everyone’s encryption and security less effective”.
+Apple said that a government could potentially force a company to build a tool capable of bypassing the security of a particular device — and that although the government may believe that doing so would not create a “systemic risk” to security, the company argued that “even if deployed only to one phone” such an application would “render everyone’s encryption and security less effective”.

 Another scenario posed to witnesses at today’s hearing was whether adding a new end point to an encrypted service would breach the systemic weakness ban.